digitalbazaar/ezcap/README.md

 ## Security

-The security characteristics of this library are largely influenced by design that implementers make with respect to private key management.
-The security characteristics of the server that you communicate with using this library are largely dependent on how carefully the server manages zcap registrations, zcap delegations, and zcap checking.
-Bugs or failures related to key management, or enforcement of zcaps will lead to security failures.
-It is imperative that implementers audit their implementations, preferably by parties other than the implementer.
+The security characteristics of this library are largely influenced by design decisions made by client and server software.
+For clients, implementers should pay particular attention to secure private key management.
+For servers, security characteristics are largely dependent on how carefully the server manages zcap registrations, zcap invocations, and zcap delegations.
+Bugs or failures related to client key management, or server zcap validity checking will lead to security failures.
+It is imperative that implementers audit their implementations, preferably via parties other than the implementer.

 ## Install